Devil's Punch Bowl: Local legends

+According to a local legend the Devil hurled lumps of earth at the god Thor to annoy him.
+The hollow out of which he scooped the earth became the Punch Bowl.
+The local village of Thursley means Thor's place.
+An alternative version of this story says that Thor threw the lumps of earth at the Devil, who was annoying Thor by jumping across the Devil's Jumps.

-Legacy Project
+Legacy project

 A lottery award from the Heritage Lottery Fund was made in 2012 for a project with young people from schools in the area, celebrating the landscape.
 Several sculptures marked the completion in early 2013 and a carving from a 3-tonne block of Portland stone by Jon Edgar now sits on the spine of the former A3 near the visitor centre.